liztan/little-bee/README.md

 Swaddle your baby!
 We used the swaddle blankets that we got from the hospital for a couple of nights then very quickly switched over to the [Ollie Swaddle](https://amzn.to/31VLzkV).
 Instead of zippers and little tabs of velcro, it's just one flat piece of fabric with huge pieces of velcro, incredibly easy to manuever.
 We've used it since she was a new babe and we're still using it at 12 weeks!

+Our girl broke out of regular swaddles, we use these [Aden and Anais Swaddles](https://amzn.to/2HAUfWj) as lightweight blankets or stroller covers.

 White noise machine is very calming.
 I've found that I sleep better with it as well.
 We have the [Hatch Baby Sound Machine and Night Light](https://amzn.to/31SpjIH).
 We like that it can be controlled with our phones and in the future we look forward to cueing our kid when it's okay to wake (us) up.

 We keep an eye on her with the [Nanit](https://amzn.to/31SIXEl).
 It's bluetooth and WiFi enabled, so you can take it on the road with you when you travel.
 We're data nerds, so it's great that it also provides motion and sound alerts, temperature and humidity monitoring, and it can even tell you your baby's sleep quality.